 While on probation, an offender is prohibited from violating the law (also a violation of community control), testing positive for controlled substances (also a violation of community control), and failing to report to probation and obey all probation conditions.

 What Is the Difference Between Community Control and Probation?

 The big difference between community control and probation is that a probationer is free to leave their residence and travel about without risking a violation.
-Traveling outside of a certain area (for South Florida probationers that usually entails the tri-county region of Miami-Dade, Broward, and Palm Beach) may require a court order, and curfews can be imposed as a condition of probation.
+Traveling outside of a certain area (for Miami-Dade County probationers that usually entails the tri-county region of Miami-Dade, Broward, and Palm Beach) may require a court order, and curfews can be imposed as a condition of probation.
 But GPS monitoring and inability to leave a residence are not probation conditions.